 |Family (2 members or more)||10% discount on total|

 When the sensei are happy with your progress, you can purchase bogu (armour).
 Bogu varies in price, usually starting from $500 and can go up to thousands of dollars.
 Please consult with your sensei before purchasing your bogu to ensure you are purchasing a set that will provide the necessary protection for sparring.

 I’m from another club, can I visit?

 We welcome all visitors that are in bogu to participate in our practices.
-The community centre has a drop-in fee that can be purchased in single or 10-ticket increments.
+The community centre has a drop-in fee that needs to be purchased online from the City of Markham before arriving at the dojo.
 For vising sensei’s, please contact us in advance so we can cover your fees.

 The current rates as of September 22, 2021 are as follows:

 How long does it take to get into bogu (armour)?

 The time it takes to get into bogu depends on how quickly the student is able to demonstrate a reasonable understanding of the basic cuts (suburi) and footwork.
 For most students this will typically take one year.

 Do you rent equipment?

 When you initially start you will not require any equipment.
 Markham Kendo Club has shinais (bamboo swords) available for new students to borrow at no charge.
 You will be expected to purchase a shinai when you become a full member of the club.